-I. University Requirements (General Education)
+I. General Education

 Every BE (BS) bound student is required to take 30 credits (27 credits) of general education courses distributed over seven domains.
-18 mandatory credit hours are taken from Domains 1, 4, 5, and 6 in addition to 12 (9 for BS bound students) elective credit hours from domains 2 and 3 as indicated below.
+21 mandatory credit hours are taken from Domains 1, 4, 5, and 6 in addition to 9 (6 for BS bound students) elective credit hours from domains 2 and 3 as indicated below.

-Do Domain Courses 1 Communication 6 ENGL 210: English Composition and Rhetoric Competency ENGL 217: Professional English Writing 2 Humanities/Fine Arts 6 Selected from an approved list 3 Social Sciences/Culture 6 Selected from an approved list 4 ICT Competency 3 CCEE 214 or COSC 214 - Introduction to Programming 5 Quantitative Reasoning 3 MATH 351 - Probability and Statistics 6 Community Forethought 3 ENGR 200 - Engineering for the Community
+Do main Credits Courses

+1 Communication 9 ENGL 210: English Composition and

+Competency Rhetoric

+ENGL 217: Professional English Writing

+ARAB 211: Arabic Language and

+Communication

+2 Humanities/Fine Arts 3 Selected from an approved list

+3 Social Sciences/Culture 6 Selected from an approved list

+4 Natural Sciences and 6 3 Credits - All programs CCEE 214 or

+Technology COSC 214 - Introduction to Programming

+3 Credits Science Course:

+CHEM211-Environ.Chemistry-for

+CIVE+MECH+MECA and

+BIOL210-Human Anatomy & Physiology for

+CCEE+ELEC+BIOM

+5 Quantitative Reasoning 3 MATH 351 - Probability and Statistics

+6 Community and Sustainability 3 ENGR 200 - Engineering for the Community